mbasaglia/PixelCayman/README.md

 Getting the latest sources
 --------------------------

-A web frontend to the repository is available at https://github.com/mbasaglia/PixelCayman
+A web front-end to the repository is available at https://github.com/mbasaglia/PixelCayman

 The git URL is https://github.com/mbasaglia/PixelCayman.git